-All the data and photographs are gathered and shared freely on github at:
+Much of the data and photographs gathered are shared freely on github at:

-Please use the data to create visualisations, maps, artistic responses, and even tools in the creation of more creative outcomes using data.
-Let us know what you come up with and we can try to include it in the project publication!
+Please use the data to create visualisations, maps, artistic responses, and even tools for the making of more creative outcomes using data.
+Let us know what you come up with, we'd love to feature it on the website!